unahouExosite/docs/scripting/README.md

 * `setlocale(locale)`

 Locale controls formatting and internationalization of various outputs.
-In the One Platform scripting environment, these are the 'date' function and some of the built in Lua functions, such as 'tonumber'.
+In the One Platform scripting environment, these are the `date` function and some of the built in Lua functions, such as `tonumber`.

 By default, scripts use the en_US.utf8 locale.
 Scripts can switch to another locale by calling this function and specifying the new locale.
 The new locale